leealex88/sei-group-project/README.md

 *Logout:* logs the user out and returns them to the homepage.

-## Future development
-	* Error handling - our errors currently display either in the developer tools or in terminal, but do not pass any of this information back to the user.
-	* Incorporate more events from [The List API](https://api.list.co.uk/)
-	* Search users by interest/tags (currently running, but through the event tags)
-	* User can choose whether the events they are attending are shown on their profile.
-	* User profile to include a private calendar of events

 ## Major hurdles
 *Linking Events and Users*
 One of the biggest stumbling blocks we encountered was connecting the user and the events as several functions relied on having the attendees and owner linked to the events  While we reached a working solution, the current code is not as DRY as it could be, nor does it play to the strengths of the technologies used.